Reuse before recycle: how Europeans are giving everyday objects a second life

 Something you no longer need could be valuable to someone else.
 Platforms like Geev, Freecycle, and Vinted make it easy to give away or sell items at low cost.
 A child's bike, an extra lamp, or a set of books will quickly find a new home.
 Some city councils even organize neighborhood swap days, where people trade items in a friendly setting.
 These small acts cut waste and remind us that most things deserve more than one life.
 For more tips, see our article on cutting food waste.

-Conclusion: Reusing before recycling isn't just an eco gesture — it's a mindset.
+Conclusion: Reusing before recycling isn't just an eco gesture — it's a mindset that the loi AGEC, the bonus réparation and the EU Right to Repair Directive are quietly turning into the default option.
 By giving objects a second life, we rediscover their value and reduce our footprint effortlessly.
 Creativity replaces consumption, and every saved object tells a story worth keeping.

 About the author: